Businesses

 Witnesses requiredTwo independent witnesses with name, occupation, and address

 Failing to renew the LUT annually is the single most common and expensive compliance mistake exporters make.
-The LUT expires every March 31, and exports made before a valid LUT is filed require IGST payment with 18% interest per annum from the invoice date.
+The LUT expires every March 31, and exports made before a valid LUT is filed are liable to IGST at the applicable rate plus interest at 18% per annum from the invoice date.
 There is no retroactive saving — filing the LUT after exports have already been made does not cure the deficiency (though Circular 37/11/2018-GST provides some relief where exports are substantively established).

-When LUT is revoked: If goods are not exported within 3 months of the invoice date (or services payment not received within 1 year), the LUT facility is deemed withdrawn.
-During withdrawal, exports must be made on payment of IGST or under bond with bank guarantee.
+When the LUT is revoked: If goods are not exported within 3 months of the invoice date (or the service payment is not received within 1 year), the LUT facility is deemed withdrawn.
+During withdrawal, exports must be made on payment of IGST or under a bank guarantee.
 LUT is restored immediately upon paying the amount due (tax + interest).

 Bond/Bank Guarantee requirements remain unchanged: exporters prosecuted for tax evasion exceeding ₹2.5 crore must furnish a bond (on non-judicial stamp paper) with a bank guarantee typically not exceeding 15% of the bond amount.
 Running bonds are permitted.
 The Commissioner may waive the bank guarantee based on the exporter's track record.
 In practice, the LUT route dominates — bonds are increasingly rare.